 The STS-1 switch matrix on the XCVT card consists of 288 bidirectional ports and adds a VT matrix that can manage up to 336 bidirectional VT1.5 ports or the equivalent of a bidirectional STS-12.
 The VT1.5-level signals can be cross connected, dropped, or rearranged.
-The TCC+/TCC2 assigns bandwidth to each slot on a per STS-1 or per VT1.5 basis.
+The TCC2 assigns bandwidth to each slot on a per STS-1 or per VT1.5 basis.
 The switch matrices are fully crosspoint and broadcast supporting.

-The XC-VT provides:
+The XCVT card provides:

-- 288 STS Bi-directional Ports
+- 288 STS bidirectional ports

-- 144 STS Bi-directional Cross-connects
+- 144 STS bidirectional cross-connects

-- 672 VT1.5 Ports Via 24 Logical STS Ports
+- 672 VT1.5 ports via 24 logical STS ports

-- 336 VT1.5 Bi-directional Cross-connects
+- 336 VT1.5 bidirectional cross-connects

-- Non-blocking @ STS Level
+- Nonblocking at the STS level

-- STS-1/3c/6c/12c/48c Cross-connects
+- STS-1/3c/6c/12c/48c cross-connects

-The XCVT card works with the TCC+/TCC2 card to maintain connections and set up cross-connects within the node.
+The XCVT card works with the TCC2 card to maintain connections and set up cross-connects within the node.
 The XCVT, XC10G, or XC is required to operate the ONS 15454.
 You can establish cross-connect (circuit) information through CTC.
-The TCC+/TCC2 establishes the proper internal cross-connect information and relays the setup information to the XCVT card.
+The TCC2 establishes the proper internal cross-connect information and relays the setup information to the XCVT card.